-How will it work at WSFC?
+How will it work at Worcester Sixth Form College?

 The College aims to support ECTs in the transition between initial teacher training and their teaching career.
 Those ECTs with QTS status are eligible to commence the induction process and will be notified of the start date of this period once agreed by the appropriate body and the principal.
 The start date for induction should be the date when the ECT's induction programme formally commences.
 This may be a different date from when the ECT's contract starts.
-The personnel officer (DJB) will inform ECTs of their start date.

-In line with DfE guidance for those serving an induction period in a Sixth Form College, WSFC will:
+The Personnel Officer will inform ECTs of their start date.
+In line with DfE guidance for those serving an induction period in a Sixth Form College, Worcester Sixth Form College will: